ashleydavis/ListAssemblyDeps/README.md

-# Verify Assembly Deps
+# List Assembly Deps

-A program to verify dependencies of a .Net assembly against a known spec.
+A command line program to list the dependency tree of a specified .Net assembly.